andywalton7/sdk-test/source/includes/_select_option_as_order.md

 <aside class="info">
   In the context of PRO, an order represents a collection of packages that is to be transported to the same destination and on behalf of the same customer.
 Each order will eventually correspond to one or more consignments.

+  A <strong>package</strong> is an <strong>item</strong> or a collection of items, wrapped or contained together for shipment.
+Packages make up consignments and in turn are made up of items.
+One package can contain one or more items, and one consignment can contain one or more packages.

+  As an example, suppose that a retailer has received an order for a pair of shoes, a coat and a hat.
+This would likely break down to:

+  * Four items - The left shoe, the right shoe, the coat and the hat.
+  * Three packages - One containing both shoes, one containing the coat and one containing the hat.
+  * A single consignment corresponding to everything on the order.
 </aside>

 <aside class="note">